dss-extensions/dss_capi/README.md

 *Para uma versão em português deste arquivo, veja [README.pt-BR.md](https://github.com/dss-extensions/dss_capi/blob/master/README.pt-BR.md).*

-# DSS C-API: An unofficial C API for EPRI's OpenDSS
+# DSS C-API: unofficial library with a C API for a custom implementation of EPRI's OpenDSS

+Please see [FAQ](https://github.com/dss-extensions/dss-extensions#faq) for a couple of notes.

-This library exposes the OpenDSS/OpenDSS-PM (OpenDSS Version 7 and Version 8, respectively) engine in a plain C interface that tries to reproduce most of the COM methods.
-In fact, most of the code is derived from the COM implementation files.
-The resulting DLL can be using directly or through the `dss_python` module in Python, a module that mimics the COM structure (as exposed via `win32com` or `comtypes`), effectively enabling multi-platform compatibility at Python level.
-There is also support for some other programming languages — if you need support for a language not listed below, please open a new issue and we will evaluate that language.
+This library exposes the OpenDSS/OpenDSS-PM v9+ engine in a plain C interface that tries to reproduce most of the COM methods, plus many extensions.
+In fact, most of the code was initially derived from the COM implementation files.
+The resulting DLL can be using directly by advanced users or, for example, through the `dss_python` module in Python, a module that mimics the COM structure (as exposed via `win32com` or `comtypes`), effectively enabling multi-platform compatibility at Python level.

+Through the other projects under DSS Extensions, DSS C-API enables projects to use the OpenDSS in multiple platforms (Windows, Linux, macOS) across multiple architectures (Intel x86, x86-64, ARM32, and ARM64, including Apple's M1 and M2).
+Most of the features added to this based libraty is shared across all other projects.
+If you need support for a language not listed below, please open a new issue (either here or in https://github.com/dss-extensions/dss-extensions/issues) and we will evaluate that language.

 <p align="center">
     <img alt="Overview of related repositories" src="https://raw.githubusercontent.com/dss-extensions/dss_capi/master/docs/images/repomap.png" width=600>